SkylineCommunications/dataminer-docs/connector-help/connector_help/Oi_Brazil_DSLAM_Platform_Manager.md

 ## About

-CPE (Customer Premises Equipment) drivers are designed to poll large amounts of data from the deployed infrastructure.
+CPE (Customer Premises Equipment) connectors are designed to poll large amounts of data from the deployed infrastructure.
 This is done using a front-end CPE Manager element and several back-end CPE Manager elements at the same time.
 Both of these types of elements use the same CPE Manager connector.

 The **Oi Brazil** system has one front-end element (FE) and several back-end elements (BEs).
 The FE is responsible for the top-level data aggregation from the different BEs.
 Each BE is responsible for the aggregation of a section of the data from the collectors